ardguezsoc/mobile-ecommerce/README.md

 ## Run project 🎮
 To execute this project you will need the .env sent in the email, then:

+1) nvm use recommended to use the node version defined (optional)
-1) npm or pnpm install
+2) npm or pnpm install
-2) npm or pnpm start
+3) npm or pnpm start

 ## Interesting Libraries Added 📘